 Whereby

 Whereby is another vendor that boomed during the pandemic.
 Unlike other tech providers, they offer two options: a standalone video tool like Zoom and an embedded service that you can integrate into other products.
-For organizations building their own bespoke learning environment, their embedded product is tough to beat.
+For organizations building their own bespoke learning environments, their embedded product is tough to beat.

 Adobe Connect